rhycrea/basic-ecommerce-automation/README.md

 Ever so project is self-explanatory, a little information doesnt hurts:

 ### General
+- Project consist ~20 class and ~15 jsp view files.
+- .tag format files used as main views of the project.
 - Databases are initialized locally in init() method of MainController class.
+- GenericDao approach used for handling database operations.
 - Authorization is handling by Spring-Filters

 ### Owner